liferay/lexicon-site/src/pages/docs/patterns/Charts/chart-interaction.md

 * Dismiss popover

 **Mouse click**
-* If element is not selected
+* If an element is not selected, the following behaviors are expected:
     * Selects the element.
-This is a gray-out, 40% opacity, of the rest.
+Grays out the remaining elements with a 40% opacity.
     * Show popover
-* If element is selected (the click can be in the element itself or any other part of the chart, except the popover)
+* If an element is selected, the following behaviors are expected (the click can be in the element itself or any other part of the chart, except the popover):
     * Unselects the element
-    * Dismiss popover
+    * Dismisses the popover
-    * Chart to default state
+    * Resets the chart to its default state

 #### Touch events
 Same as mouse click events.